EmeraldSnorlax/manjarno/src/routes/index.svelte.md

 * https://gitlab.manjaro.org/applications/pamac/-/issues/1135

 While these incidents were in no way intentional, it highlights the poor QA testing that Manjaro performs.
-This has happened on two seperate occasions in less than two years.
+This has happened on two separate occasions in less than two years.

 ---